Blog

 •

 • Occupancy sensor with auto-bookings: This type of office sensor can automatically cancel a booked meeting room after some time if no one shows up.
 Also, it can book the meeting room if an employee enters the room without previously booking it.
-These sensors usually track data about occupancy, bookings, no-shows, meeting length, canceled meetings, and other valuable data.
+These sensors usually track data about occupancy, bookings, no-shows, meeting length, cancelled meetings, and other valuable data.

 •